giampaolo/psutil/docs/faq.rst

 measure different things:

 - :field:`free`: memory that is not being used at all.
-- :field:`available`: how much memory can be given to processes without swapping.
+- :field:`available`: how much memory can be given to processes without :term:`swapping <swap memory>`.
-  This includes reclaimable caches and buffers that the OS can reclaim under pressure.
+  This includes reclaimable :term:`caches <page cache>` and buffers that the OS can reclaim under pressure.

 In practice, :field:`available` is almost always the metric you want when monitoring memory. :field:`free` can be misleadingly low on systems where the